-Blueberry Zucchini Snack Cake with Lemon Buttercream ~ this easy snack cake combines the best of summer into one delicious treat, and since blueberries, zucchini, and lemons are available all year round, you never have to go without this yummy cake!
+Blueberry Zucchini Snack Cake with Lemon Buttercream is an easy snack cake combines the best of summer into one delicious treat, but since blueberries, zucchini, and lemons are available all year round, you never have to go without this yummy cake!

 When it comes right down to it, we food bloggers are just as susceptible to gorgeous Pinterest photos as anybody, maybe more.
 Lots of my food cravings start out as random pins that float innocently across my screen.
 You might have seen I am Baker’s cake around, it’s a stunner.
 I keep a little queue of recipes that I want to make and this one kept inching its way up to the top until finally I couldn’t resist.